 Sri Sambandhadhideva pranama

-I would be very happy, if Srila Gurudeva would accept my humble contribution to his transcendental preaching work and hari-katha - this time no longer in body language, but in local language.
-May I beg for a drop of his mercy and may he even be willing to sprinkle his blessings on my present seva of translating and publishing his books and lectures to a wider audience.
+I would be very happy, if Srila Gurudeva would accept my humble contribution to his transcendental preaching work and hari-katha - this time not in body language, but local language.
+I beg for a drop of his mercy and sprinkling his blessings on my present seva in the spirit of transcendental book distribution.

 Translator & Publisher Jaya Radhe,